Building Equality Policy: Buyers

 For each individual procurement activity valued at or above $20 million (exclusive of GST), buyers must complete a social procurement plan.

-Procurement on construction projects with a total project budget of $20 million (exclusive of GST) must include:
+Construction projects with a total project value of $20 million (exclusive of GST) must include:

 Invite offers

-Buyers notify potential tenderers of policy requirements and include policy requirements in market approach documents.
+Buyers notify potential tenderers of policy requirements and include policy requirements in invitation documents.

 Expression of Interest